 Research tells us that more than 25 variables can affect the value of a tee time.
 Weather, historical patterns, events in the area, and even tournaments at competing golf courses can cause changes in demand.
 It takes analysis done by managed services to truly capture these shifts in value.

-Use data to back up your dynamic pricing strategy
+The importance of data in backing up a dynamic pricing strategy

-Of course, golf operators need to collect good data before being able to understand what prices need to be adjusted.
-Cloud software with best-of-breed integrations can dramatically improve data collection since every part of the system from CRM to POS to marketing to distribution is seamlessly integrated.
+Golf operators need to collect good data before they can understand how to adjust certain prices.
+Cloud software with best-in-class integrations can dramatically improve data collection since every part of the system from CRM to POS to marketing to distribution is seamlessly integrated.

-Couple robust segmentation tools with sales and inventory data stored in the POS to understand when specific demographics play and how much cash they spend per outing.
+- Couple robust segmentation tools with sales and inventory data stored in the POS to understand when specific demographics play and how much they spend per outing.